uranami/l4d2-viewmodel-changer/README.md

 - Only works if you are the host of the game.
 - Make sure the game is not running while copying the plugin files.
+- You must launch the game with the -insecure launch option for the plugin to work!.
 ## 💬 Feedback

 Found a bug or have suggestions?
 Feel free to open an [Issue](../../issues) or start a discussion!